 The Sublimation Powder Coating process has opened doors to enable customers to produce unique decorative finished products like never before.
 For builders, architects and manufacturers, this sublimation coating process is a tremendously value-added service, allowing to practically change the design of any product and increase endless variety on products.

-Dye sublimation, the transfer of printed images to a synthetic substrate by the application of heat, has traditionally only been available for products such as t-shirts, drinking mugs, mouse pads, etc. Recent advancements in the sublimation powder coating industry have brought new exciting possibilities anyone that wants to utilize the process of decorative coating.
+Dye sublimation on metal, the transfer of printed images to a synthetic substrate by the application of heat, has traditionally only been available for products such as t-shirts, drinking mugs, mouse pads, etc. Recent advancements in the sublimation powder coating industry have brought new exciting possibilities anyone that wants to utilize the process of decorative coating.
 Through the use of sublimation coating new opportunities allow to transform virtually any high- resolution photographic image or design into a variety of powder coated parts.
-Types of sublimation on metal can range from steel to aluminum, or even glass or MDF.
+Types of dye sublimation on metal can range from steel to aluminum, or even glass or MDF.
 Some examples of products that have been able to utilize this type of sublimation powder coating are:

 By using a base coat, usually a light color, you can change the palette and therefore the final appearance.
 The sublimation powder coating process uses a new media and a patented process to embed inks to create any kind of design into the coated material.
 Since the customer has so much variety to choose from, it is crucial to be able to understand the capacity of this service and how it is to meet the customer’s goals and budgets to be able to offer competition and diversity.